-The trek to Annapurna Base Camp is a stunning journey around some of the worlds highest peaks.
-The trek leads you through the famous Annapurna Sanctuary, giving you a wold class mountain viewing trek, from relatively lower altitudes.
-First of all, you need to understand the difference between the Annapurna Base Camp trek and the Annapurna Circuit trek, so that you can decide which is the right option for you.
+The trek to Annapurna Base Camp is a stunning journey through some of the worlds highest peaks.
+Our trek leads you to Ghorepani, Poon Hill then onto Tatapani, chhomrong, Dovan, Machapuchare Base Camp.
+We will then hike high into the famous Annapurna Sanctuary, giving you a world class mountain viewing, from relatively lower altitudes.

 Annapurna Circuit vs Base Camp